-Mother’s Day was this month and I can’t help but think of my mom, Dorothy Fulton.
+Last Sunday, I couldn’t help thinking of my mom, Dorothy Fulton.
 She lived a glorious 92 years before passing away last spring.
-Besides all of her amazing maternal qualities, it has occurred to me lately that she also knew a thing or two about small business.
+Besides all of her amazing maternal qualities, it occurred to me that she also knew a thing or two about small business.

-Maybe her entrepreneurial mindset came from being the daughter of a small town family doctor in Upper Michigan who delivered every baby in town.
-Or maybe this came from an Ivy League education at Barnard College/Columbia University where she majored in home economics.
-Quite possibly, at least some of this knowledge came from being married for 25 years to my dad who ran a very successful tire distribution business in Florida.
+Maybe her entrepreneurial mindset came from being the daughter of a small-town family doctor in Upper Michigan who delivered every baby in town.
+Or maybe this came from an Ivy League education at Barnard College/Columbia University, where she majored in home economics.
+Possibly, at least some of this knowledge came from being married for 25 years to my dad, who ran a very successful tire distribution business in Florida.

 Whatever it was, my mom turned out to be my best coach as a small business owner and then as an executive coach.
-Here are just a handful of my learnings from mom:
+Here are a handful of my learnings from Mom:

 - A great question is far more powerful than a good answer.
 Complimenting my mom’s amazing ability to listen was her innate curiosity.
 She asked fantastic questions.
 I never felt like I was being interrogated.
 I never felt defensive.
-The questions were soft and yet caused me to think much harder than I was prepared to do so at times.
+The questions were soft and yet caused me to think much harder.
 I rarely felt any judgment attached to the questions.
-Just a thirst for knowledge and the love of a mother.
+Just a genuine interest and the love of a mother.

 - Emotional Intelligence.
-My mom could get along with anyone and everyone.
+My mom got along with anyone and everyone.
 Her EQ (Emotional Quotient) was off the charts.
 She had a way of making anyone feel important or special.
-She was highly empathetic and could sense how I was feeling at any given moment in time.
+She was highly empathetic and could always sense how I was feeling.

 - Problem-solver.
-My favorite definition of Marketing is as follows, “Marketing means solving customer problems profitably.”
+My favorite definition of marketing is as follows: solving customer problems profitably.
 Mom was a professional problem-solver.
-I would oftentimes share issues or decisions that I might be facing and then I would return to see her the next week and she would not only have a solution but sound reasoning or logic to accompany her decision.
-In her later years, mom lived in a retirement community and I would marvel at the ease in which she would deal with some of the problems she encountered in that facility without raising a stink or causing an uproar.
+I would often share issues or decisions that I might face and then I would return to see her the next week and she would not only have a solution but sound reasoning or logic to accompany her decision.
+In her later years, Mom lived in a retirement community and I would marvel at the ease with which she would deal with problems she encountered in that facility without raising a stink or causing an uproar.

-So on this Mother’s day, I raise my glass and toast Mom for all she taught me about small business and life.
-On this special day, Moms MATTER.
+So on Mother’s Day, I raised my glass and toasted Mom for all she taught me about small business and life.
+On this special day, and always, moms MATTER.